 Plymouth has long been known for its maritime and established military connections with the Royal Navy.
 Sir Francis Drake himself apparently masterminded the defeat of the Spanish Armada from Plymouth.
 In 1690, the first Royal Dockyard was constructed just to the west of the city, followed by further docks and then a large Naval network.
 Plymouth Dock was renamed Devonport in the early 1800s.
-Plymouth had many important roles in both World Wars, despite being especially heavily bombed in the second war.
+Plymouth had many important roles in both World Wars, despite being especially heavily bombed in the second World War.

-The city of Plymouth has an economic yield of over five billion pounds.
-It is a highly ambitious city that has been generously invested in and that recognises its own huge potential.
-This is apparent in that the city is a centre of excellence for marine science and manufacturing with Plymouth accounting for around ten percent of England's marine industries.
+Plymouth is a highly ambitious city that has been generously invested in and is a city that recognises and acts upon its own illustrious potential.
+This is especially apparent in that the city is a global centre of excellence for marine science and technology with Plymouth accounting for around ten percent of England's marine industries.